-Below are frequently asked questions (FAQs) from the community and neighbors regarding the upcoming residence hall construction projects.
+Below are frequently asked questions (FAQ) from the community and neighbors regarding the upcoming residence hall construction projects.
 You are invited to submit questions or provide feedback that will enhance the dialogue between the University and public.
-A complete list of student housing FAQs is available as well.
+A complete list of student housing FAQ is available as well.

 I understand that Northeastern Illinois University is building residence halls.
 Where and when?